wunderwuzzi23/blog/content/posts/2021/red-team-automation.md

 ## Conclusion

 I don't think red teaming as a discipline is automatable, although I think adversaries (and hence red teamers) will continue to invest in automation, including AI/ML assisted tooling and decision making.

+**Edit:** The title of the original post seems to have been updated to be less clickbaity.